DreamingInBinary/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

 - You opt for pull down style menus over action sheets, and use them to reduce modality throughout your app to keep the focus squarely on the content.
     + Action sheets are still used to confirm a destructive action.
 It provides enough friction to ensure the user really wants to perform the deletion.
     + You also don't include a cancel menu item.
 Canceling is an implicit action the system provides by tapping outside of the menu bounds.
-    + You use menus for disambigution, navigation, selection or showing more options
+    + You use menus for disambiguation, navigation, selection or showing more options
     + You offer a menu to present more "power user" functionality when long pressing on bar buttons if necessary, in addition to providing the standard action for tapping them.
 - It fully supports dark mode.
 - Multiple spaces and scene support for iPadOS.